-There’s a range of meaningful ways to onboard new members to our Slack community that we are open to exploring in Q2 2019, key among them:
+There’s a range of meaningful ways to onboard new members to our Slack community that we are open to exploring in Q1 2021 and beyond, key among them:

 The welcome bot, such as the one Maneesha Sane integrated into Slack in February 2019, which would prompt newcomers to introduce themselves and plug into the community.
 This option is the least tasking for The Carpentries team, but also the most impersonal.

-Personalised messages by one of the team, such as what Erin has done for most of January and February 2019 to help newcomers feel like they belong.
+Personalised messages by one of the team, such as what Erin Becker did in January and February 2019 to help newcomers feel like they belong.
 This is the most tasking, but by far, the best engagement practice.

 A sample welcome message would be a variation of the one below: Hello [person] and welcome to The Carpentries Slack channel.
 Please read our Code of Conduct [link] and feel free to browse our Slack channels, join any that you like and contribute freely.
 Welcome!

 We will also pin this message to the top of the Welcome channel.
 Welcome new members.
 Please read our Code of Conduct https://docs.carpentries.org/topic_folders/policies/index_coc.html

 Topicbox is used for announcements and richer discussions which, while possible, would be too crowded and unsuited for Slack.
 It is also a preferred communication channel for members seeking to limit the number of channels they follow.